zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

         $ source zephyr-env.sh
         $ ./scripts/sanitycheck

-If you have a system with a large number of cores, you can try and build/run all possible tests using the following options:
+If you have a system with a large number of cores, you can build and run all possible tests using the following options:

 ::

         $ ./scripts/sanitycheck --all --enable-slow

-This will build for all available boards and would run all possible tests in a simulated environment if applicable.
+This will build for all available boards and run all applicable tests in a simulated (QEMU) environment.

 The sanitycheck script accepts the following optional arguments: